-To be considered for admission, an applicant must hold a bachelor's degree from an accredited college or university.
-He/she must submit the following:
+To be considered for admission into the Creative Nonfiction program, an applicant must hold a bachelor's degree from an accredited college or university.

-● A completed application form and a nonrefundable $60 application fee in the form of a check made payable to Goucher College.
+- A completed application form and a nonrefundable $60 application fee made payable to Goucher College.

-● Official transcripts of all undergraduate and graduate work sent directly by the institution to the Welch Center for Graduate and Professional Studies, or by including official transcripts in the institution's sealed envelope with his/her application.
+- Official transcripts of all undergraduate and graduate work sent directly by the institution to the Welch Center for Graduate and Professional Studies.
+Official transcripts may also be included with the application, but only if they are in the institution's sealed envelope.

-● Three letters of recommendation from people who know the applicant well enough to give an informed opinion of his/her writing ability and capacity for sustained self-directed study.
+- Three letters of recommendation from people who can provide an informed opinion of the applicant's writing ability and capacity for self-directed study.

-● Three copies of a double-spaced 25-35 page writing sample of original nonfiction writing, published or unpublished.
+- Three copies of a double-spaced 25- to 35-page writing sample of original nonfiction writing, published or unpublished.
 The writing sample may be one long piece or several shorter ones.
 It should demonstrate an ability to write a more creative form of creative, or narrative, nonfiction.

 Application materials should be forwarded to: